-Former Zimbabwe VP's Party Suffers Defeat in First Election
+Former Zimbabwe VP's party suffers defeat in first election

 A new party founded by Zimbabwe's former vice president Joice Mujuru suffered a crushing defeat in its first ever election contest again President Robert Mugabe's ruling ZANU-PF, showing the task she faces in her bid to challenge her ally-turned-adversary.
-ZANU-PF retained the rural Bikita West parliamentary constituency in Saturday's by-election after its candidate polled 13,156 votes against 2,453 votes for Mujuru's Zimbabwe People First, the Zimbabwe Electoral Commission said on Sunday.
+Zimbabwe opposition party leader and former Vice President, Joice Mujuru looks on during a press briefing in Harare, August 26, 2016.

 Discussions